 Plan 2040 Plan Element Land Use & Development Policy Staff Finding Staff Analysis 26 Mobility: Goal 3 1.
-Encourage a mix of complementary neighborhood serving businesses and services in neighborhood and village centers to encourage short trips easily made by walking or bicycling. ~ C-1 zoning would permit a mix of complementary neighborhood serving businesses.
+Encourage a mix of complementary neighborhood serving businesses and services in neighborhood and village centers to encourage short trips easily made by walking or bicycling. √ C-1 zoning would permit a mix of complementary neighborhood serving businesses, but also allows uses that would not be appropriate for this location.
+Proposed Binding Element #9 addresses this.
 27 Mobility: Goal 3 2.
 To improve mobility, and reduce vehicle miles traveled and congestion, encourage a mixture of compatible land uses that are easily accessible by bicycle, car, transit, pedestrians and people with disabilities.
-Housing should be encouraged near employment centers.
-V The proposal would permit a mixture of compatible land uses that are easily accessible by bicycle, car, transit, pedestrians and people will disabilities.
+Housing should be encouraged near employment centers. √ The proposal would permit a mixture of compatible land uses that are easily accessible by bicycle, car, transit, pedestrians and people will disabilities.
 28 Mobility: Goal 3 3.
 Evaluate developments for their ability to promote public transit and pedestrian use.
-Encourage higher density mixed- use developments that reduce the need for multiple automobile trips as a means of achieving air quality standards and providing transportation and housing choices. ~ The site is located on an existing transit corridor and the proposal would encourage higher density mixed-use developments.
-29 Mobility: Goal 3 4.
+Encourage higher density mixeduse developments that reduce the need for multiple automobile trips as a means of achieving air quality standards and providing transportation and housing choices. √ The site is located on an existing transit corridor and the proposal would encourage higher density mixed-use developments.
+Mobility: Goal 3 4.
 Encourage development of walkable centers to connect different modes of travel.
-Siting of these multi-modal centers shall consider the effects of the following: 4.1. nodal connections identified by Move Louisville; 4.2. impact on freight routes; 4.3. time of operation of facilities; 4.4. safety; V Transportation Planning has approved the proposal.
-4.5. appropriate linkages between neighborhoods and employment; and 4.6. the potential for reducing travel times and vehicle miles traveled.
+Siting of these multi-modal centers shall consider the effects of the following: √ Transportation Planning has approved the proposal.
+29 4.1. nodal connections identified by Move Louisville; 4.2. impact on freight routes; 4.3. time of operation of facilities; 4.4. safety; 4.5. appropriate linkages between neighborhoods and employment; and 4.6. the potential for reducing travel times and vehicle miles traveled.
 30 Mobility: Goal 3 5.
-Evaluate developments for their impact on the transportation network (including the street, pedestrian, transit, freight movement and bike facilities and services) and air quality. ~ Transportation Planning has approved the proposal.
+Evaluate developments for their impact on the transportation network (including the street, pedestrian, transit, freight movement and bike facilities and services) and air quality. √ Transportation Planning has approved the proposal.
 31 Mobility: Goal 3 6.
-Ensure that those who propose new developments bear or share in rough proportionality the costs of transportation facilities and services made necessary by development. ~ Transportation Planning has approved the proposal.
+Ensure that those who propose new developments bear or share in rough proportionality the costs of transportation facilities and services made necessary by development. √ Transportation Planning has approved the proposal.